s-sergiu/Libft/README.md

 The goal of the project is to create a library of useful functions that can be used in future projects.
 The library contains functions for manipulating strings, memory, and lists, as well as other common programming tasks.

 ## Installation instructions
- Use make to make to compile the static library:
+ Use make to compile the static library (libft.a):
 * ```make```

 Or cmake: